trendmicro-frontend/awesome/README.md

 - [react-addons-css-transition-group](https://facebook.github.io/react/docs/animation.html) - A ReactTransitionGroup add-on component as a low-level API for animation, and a ReactCSSTransitionGroup for easily implementing basic CSS animations and transitions.
 - [react-addons-pure-render-mixin](https://facebook.github.io/react/docs/pure-render-mixin.html) - A performance booster under certain situations.
 - [react-addons-shallow-compare](https://facebook.github.io/react/docs/shallow-compare.html) - A helper function to achieve the same functionality as PureRenderMixin while using ES6 classes with React.
+- [react-animated-tree](https://github.com/drcmda/react-animated-tree) - 🌲Simple to use, configurable tree view with full support for drop-in animations.
 - [react-animations](https://github.com/FormidableLabs/react-animations) - 🎊 A collection of animations for inline style libraries.
 - [react-anything-sortable](https://github.com/jasonslyvia/react-anything-sortable) - A ReactJS component that can sort any children with touch support and IE8 compatibility.
 - [react-blessed](https://github.com/Yomguithereal/react-blessed) - A react renderer for blessed.